 The area of DSP-19023 includes the entirety of PPS 4-17027 and a portion of PPS 4-04035.
-As shown in the trip generation table in Finding 15, the subject application is within the trip cap shown in this condition.
+As shown in the trip generation table presented in the Transportation Planning Section referral comments in Finding 15, the subject application is within the trip cap shown in this condition.
 It is critical to note that the applicant's trip generation analysis includes internal trip reductions attributed to future DSP applications, which will include commercial uses.
-Because these applications have no status at this time, the analysis cannot consider those reductions because there are no mix of uses approved or under review for this site.
+Because these applications have no status at this time, the staff's analysis cannot consider those reductions because there are no mix of uses approved or under review for this site.